itsee-birmingham/standalone_collation_editor/README.md

     - ```combineAllOmsInApproved```

   These variables can all be specified in the services file or in each project separately and the default for all four is false.
 To maintain existing behaviour of the editor the value of ```combineAllLacsInOR``` should be set to ```true```.
+  - To enable to new feature that enables witnesses to be added and/or removed from saved collations set the ```allowWitnessChangesInSavedCollations``` variable to ```true```.
+This can be set in either the services file or in the project configurations for the projects which need to use this feature.
+  - The undo stack length can now be altered in the services file.
+The default is in the code and is set at six.
+The variable ```undoStackLength``` can be used to increase this.
+A full version of the data structure is held in browser memory for each position in the stack.
+If you have  a lot of witnesses and/or longer units then setting this too high may cause problems.
+Because of the possible memory issues this can only be set in services and cannot be changed in project settings.

 ##### Changes to functions